Home / Coffee Knowledge / What does COVID-19 mean for coffee production? An update from Nicaragua

 What now?

-But what we do know is this:
+However, what we do know is the following:

-• Many producers cannot invest in the farm because they
+• many producers cannot invest in the farm because they

-• could produce less coffee
+• were able to produce less coffee

 • which will lead to a smaller harvest next year